• Skip to primary navigation

 Toffee Recipe

-This Almond Toffee recipe starts with my ‘go-to’ toffee base and adds a toasted almond topping and a bittersweet-chocolate bottom.
+This Almond Toffee recipe starts with my 'go-to' toffee base and adds a toasted almond and bittersweet-chocolate topping.

 Print Recipe Pin Recipe